NHendricks/tiltaudioConverter/README.md

 It just reads the tiltaudio.csv file from altsound.zip in the directory "_input" and copies all altsound files over to "_output" into the directory structure tiltaudio needs.
 In further steps this generator might simply convert the random-number-foldernames of a pinsound-zip into foldernames that tiltaudio will understand.

 2. convert:
-It uses your installation of ffmpeg and converts (and normalizes) .ogg files to .wav files It this has a problem maybe the file name is too long.
+It uses your installation of ffmpeg in the directory "_ffmpeg", converts and normalizes the .ogg files to .wav files If the conversion has a problem maybe the file name is too long.
 Place this tool at c:\tiltaudioConverter or reduce the filename length.
 The ogg-Files will be deleted so subsequent calls will only retry converting the remaining files.